rsvim/rsvim.github.io/docs/manual/command_line_interface/initialization.md

 At initialization/startup, Rsvim proceeds below steps in order:

-## Load Environment Variables
+## 1. Load Environment Variables

-Rsvim reads the environment variables and initialize all the constant variables inside itself.
+Reads the environment variables and initialize all the constant variables inside itself.

-## Process Cli Arguments
+## 2. Process Cli Arguments

-The options and file names from the `rsvim` command line are inspected.
+Options and file names from the `rsvim` command line are inspected.
 Several kinds of use cases are:

 - When special options are provided (i.e. `-h`/`--help`, `-V`/`--version`), Rsvim will print some useful information and exit.
 - When file names are provided, Rsvim will read them, create a buffer for each one and associate it to the corresponding file name.
 - If no file name is provided, Rsvim will create a default empty buffer, associated with no file name.

+## 3. Load Configuration Script

+Rsvim provides several configuration home locations for user to choose:

+### `$RSVIM_CONFIG_HOME`

+Rsvim tries to use `$RSVIM_CONFIG_HOME` as its configuration home directory, if the environment variable exists.

+If the `$RSVIM_CONFIG_HOME` path doesn't exist in file system, Rsvim will create a new directory for it.

+Note: This environment variable has the highest priority among all other options.

+### `$XDG_CONFIG_HOME/rsvim`

+[FreeDesktop Directory Specification](https://specifications.freedesktop.org/basedir-spec/latest/) is also respected, it uses `$XDG_CONFIG_HOME/rsvim`